30 Years Experience Representing Clients Like You

 NY Estate Taxes

 Are there ways to save on estate taxes?
 Yes.
 A common one is to utilize a combination of the exemption amount and marital deduction to avoid estate taxes that might otherwise be due when either spouse dies.
 Other planning options include lifetime gifts and charitable contributions and a Federal concept known as Portability.
-You definitely need to consult with a qualified estate attorney to minimize New York state estate taxes.
+You definitely need to consult with a qualified estate tax lawyer to minimize New York state estate taxes.

 Preparing a New York Estate Tax Return can be very time consuming and complex.
 Although both the New York and Federal estate tax returns are required to be filed nine (9) months after a decedent dies, a six (6) month extension to file can be obtained.
 The taxes due should still be paid within nine (9) months to avoid possible interest and penalty charges.

 The estate tax return reflects all of the aspects of Estate Settlement such as the decedent's assets, debts, claims and estate administration expenses.
 The return contains various schedules into which the appropriate information is inserted.
 For example, one schedule requires that the decedent's real estate be described and the date of death value provided.
 Another schedule asks for information regarding funeral and other expenses such as executor's commissions.
 It is important that all of the information contained in the return be verifiable by means of qualified valuations such as appraisals and bills and receipts.

 Are you looking to save on your estate taxes?
-I have many years of experience working with and advising clients in the creation and implementation of plans that provide tax advantages and security for your family and beneficiaries.
+I have many years of experience as a New York estate tax attorney working with and advising clients in the creation and implementation of plans that provide tax advantages and security for your family and beneficiaries.
 Regardless of the size of an estate, you can benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney and Living Will.

 Do you need a lawyer or have any questions?
 Contact me by phone at (212) 355-2575 or by e-mail for an appointment with an estate tax attorney in New York.